 A last-minute write-in against Harold W. Webb for the county board of revenue came to so few votes that nobody at the courthouse Tuesday night even bothered to put them on the running tally sheet.
 Last week, Sadler said the write-in campaign for sheriff was organized by Negroes.
 But, according to Tuesday's results, most of his best friends were whites.
 He won only four out of 25 ballot boxes--three in Notasulga (the only part of the county where whites strongly outnumber Negroes) and one in Little Texas (where whites have a voting majority).
-Sadler also won two-thirds of the 135 But when the final count was in, the absentee ballots, Although the write-in effort became public only a few days before the election, Amerson said, "Sadler got write-ins all the way from Viet Nam.
+Sadler also won two-thirds of the 135 absentee ballots.
+Although the write-in effort became public only a few days before the election, Amerson said, "Sadler got write-ins all the way from Viet Nam.
 He must have planned this thing two or three months ago."
 Early or late, Sadler's campaign was well-planned.
 The election officials at the courthouse said they thought he had